Decision to give Government contract to Cummings’ friends was unlawful – judge | Press and Journal

 “The judge rejected most of the Good Law Project’s claims, not finding actual bias in the awarding of this work, nor any problems with the pace or scale of the award.

+“The judge made no criticism whatsoever of Public First anywhere in the judgment.”

-Lawyers representing the Good Law Project told Mrs Justice O’Farrell that a “fair-minded” and “informed” observer would conclude there was a “real possibility of bias”, and argued that the decision was unlawful.
+Lawyers representing the Good Law Project had argued that a “fair-minded” and “informed” observer would conclude there was a “real possibility of bias”, and argued that the decision was unlawful.

+They said Public First is a “small research agency” whose directors and owners are Rachel Wolf and her husband, James Frayne.
+He said the couple have “long-standing personal relationships” with Mr Cummings and Mr Gove.

-Lawyers representing the Cabinet Office told the judge that Mr Cummings made a recommendation, not a decision, and the Good Law Project’s claim should be dismissed.
+Lawyers representing the Cabinet Office said Mr Cummings made a recommendation, not a decision, and the Good Law Project’s claim should be dismissed.

 They said that, during a national emergency, Mr Cummings “recommended a firm he knew could get the job done”.

-Mr Cummings said he “obviously” did not ask for Public First to be brought in because they were friends.
+Mr Cummings, who did not give evidence at the hearing but outlined his position in a written witness statement, had said he “obviously” did not ask for Public First to be brought in because they were friends.

-Barrister Jason Coppel QC, who represented the Good Law Project, had told the judge: “Public First was awarded this contract because Dominic Cummings wanted Public First to have this contract.

 He said the country was facing an emergency because of the coronavirus crisis and “the award of the contract without delay” was “entirely justified”.